House opens ethics investigation into Florida Republican Matt Gaetz

-“Once again, the office will reiterate, these allegations are blatantly false and have not been validated by a single human being willing to put their name behind them,” Wyant said.
+Gaetz, who has not been charged with a crime, had been previously scheduled to be the keynote speaker at the $500-per-person event at Trump National Doral Miami.
+He walked onstage with his fiancee and devoted his speech to praising the women in his life, including members of his congressional staff and his mother.
+At several points, he drew parallels between the criminal investigation of his actions and the political movement that he claims to represent, warning his supporters that any accusations against him were really an assault on them.

-Gaetz was to speak Friday evening at the Trump National Doral Miami resort, where the group Women for America First — which sponsored the rally on the Mall in D.C. before the Jan.
-6 Capitol riot — had scheduled him as the keynote speaker at a $500-per-person dinner.
+“I may be a canceled man in some quarters.
+I may even be a wanted man by the deep state,” he said.
+“But I hear the millions of Americans who feel forgotten, canceled, ignored, marginalized and targeted.
+I draw confidence knowing the silent majority is growing louder by the day.”

-That event was expected to move forward unimpeded, in a clear signal that the congressman maintains support from a core part of the Republican base that he has championed in recent months.
-Former president Donald Trump, a close ally and mentor to Gaetz, released a statement Wednesday asking the country to remember “that he has totally denied the accusations against him.”
+The event was a clear signal that the congressman maintains support from a core part of the Republican base that he has championed in recent months.
+Trump, a close ally and mentor to Gaetz, released a statement Wednesday asking the country to remember “that he has totally denied the accusations against him.”

 A Gaetz spokeswoman announced on Friday that he had hired two veteran New York defense attorneys to represent him as he faces the federal investigation.
 Marc Mukasey, a former federal prosecutor and the son of former attorney general Michael Mukasey, and Isabelle Kirshner, a longtime criminal defense attorney and former assistant district attorney, will lead Gaetz’s legal team.